ht-N/DS108/prediction/README.md

 # Salary Prediction System for Vietnamese Job Market

-This project provides a machine learning system to predict salaries based on job descriptions from the Vietnamese job market.
-It uses several models including Decision Trees, Random Forest, XGBoost, and Neural Networks with natural language processing techniques to process job requirements.
+This project provides a machine learning system to predict salaries based on job descriptions from the Vietnamese job market using Apache Kafka and Apache Spark for real-time and batch processing.

+## System Architecture

+The salary prediction system follows a modern MLOps architecture with streaming and batch capabilities:

+### Data Collection and Streaming
+- **Data Collection**: Raw job data is continuously collected from job posting sites
+- **Kafka Producer**: New job data is published to a Kafka topic `jobs`

+### Stream Processing
+- **Spark Structured Streaming**: Continuously reads from Kafka topic `jobs`
+- **Data Processing**: Cleans salary information, extracts NLP features from job requirements, and encodes categorical features
+- **Output**: Processed features are written to both:
+  - Feature Store (HDFS/Hive) for batch training
+  - Kafka topic `processed_jobs` for real-time predictions

+### Model Training (Offline Batch)
+- **Spark Batch Processing**: Periodically runs to train models using data from the Feature Store
+- **Model Training**: Trains multiple models:
+  - Decision Tree
+  - Random Forest
+  - XGBoost
+  - Neural Network
+- **Model Evaluation**: Evaluates models and logs metrics to Weights & Biases
+- **Model Storage**: Saves trained models to HDFS and registers them in the Model Registry

+### Serving
+- **Prediction API Service**: Loads models from the Registry and serves predictions
+- **Real-time Processing**: Can process both:
+  - Direct user queries via REST API
+  - Streaming predictions from `processed_jobs` Kafka topic

 ## Project Structure